Hindsight Learning for MDPs with Exogenous Inputs: Detailed Related Work

 \section{Detailed Related Work}

-There is an extensive literature on reinforcement learning and its connection to tasks in operations management; below, we highlight the work which is closest to ours, but for more extensive references, see \cite{sutton_reinforcement_2018, agarwal_reinforcement_nodate,powell_reinforcement_nodate} for RL, \cite{puterman_markov_1994} for background on MDPs, and \cite{bubeck_regret_2012, slivkins_introduction_2019} for background on multi-armed bandits.
+There is an extensive literature on reinforcement learning and its connection to tasks in operations management; below, we highlight the work which is closest to ours, but for more extensive references, see \citet{sutton_reinforcement_2018, agarwal_reinforcement_nodate,powell_reinforcement_nodate} for RL, and \citet{bubeck_regret_2012, slivkins_introduction_2019} for background on multi-armed bandits.

-\textbf{Information Relaxation for MDP Control}: Information relaxation as an approach for calculating performance bounds on the optimal $Q^\star$ function has been developed recently using rich connections to convex duality~\cite{vera2021bayesian,brown2021information,balseiro2019approximations,brown2017information,kallus2021stateful}.
+\textbf{Information Relaxation for MDP Control}: Information relaxation as an approach for calculating performance bounds on the optimal $Q^\star$ function has been developed recently using rich connections to convex duality~\citep{vera2021bayesian,brown2021information,balseiro2019approximations,brown2017information,kallus2021stateful,mercier2007performance}.
 As discussed in the main paper, for general problems, using hindsight planning oracles as in \cref{ass:planning_oracle} creates estimates for the $Q^\star$ value which are overly optimistic of their true value.
 These differences can be rectified by introducing a control variate, coined \emph{information penalties}, to penalize the planner's access to future information that a truly non-anticipatory policy would not have.
 The goal is to construct penalties which ensure that the estimates of $Q^\star$ are truly consistent for the underlying value.
-This work has been developed explicitly in the context of infinite horizon MDPs \cite{brown2017information} where constructions are given for penalty functions as a function of the future randomness of the $\bfxi$ process.
-Moreover, concrete algorithmic implementations using hindsight planners and information penalties has been developed in the tabular setting with no finite sample guarantees~\cite{el2020lookahead}.
-In practice, the construction of these penalties is unclear.
+This work has been developed explicitly in the context of infinite horizon MDPs \citep{brown2017information} where constructions are given for penalty functions as a function of the future randomness of the $\bfxi$ process.
+Moreover, concrete algorithmic implementations using hindsight planners and information penalties has been developed in the tabular setting with no finite sample guarantees~\citep{el2020lookahead}.
+Constructing these penalties in practice using suitable functions for arbitrary $\bfxi$ is unknown.
 Our work differs by foregoing consistency of the estimates to instead focus on showing that in problem domains of interest, the policy which is greedy with respect to the hindsight planner is indeed consistent.